cert-manager/website/content/en/docs/usage/gateway-api.md

 - `cert-manager.io/usages`: (optional) this annotation allows you to configure `spec.usages` field for the `Certificate` to be generated.
 Pass a string with comma-separated values i.e "key agreement,digital signature, server auth"

-One annotation is specific to the Gateway resource:

-- `acme.cert-manager.io/http01-gateway-class` allows you to configure the `spec.gatewayClass` of the created Gateway while solving the HTTP-01 challenge.